 - Where can people find more information about sprains and strains?

 - Find a local Orthopedic Surgeon in your town

 Depending upon the extent and location of the injury, it may take many weeks to return to normal function.
-That does not mean that all activity must stop; instead, there needs to be a gradual return to function that is guided by the body's response to activity.
+That does not mean that all activity must stop; instead there needs to be a gradual return to function that is guided by the body's response to activity.
 Most often, the patient can "listen" to their body's response to activity and increase or decrease the amount and intensity of activity.
 There is a balance between resting a part of the body enough to help with healing and resting it too much so that strength and range of motion are lost.
 For example, when the rotator cuff is strained, it may take a significant amount of time for the shoulder to return to full function.
 Resting the arm for a prolonged period of time in a sling to rest the muscle group may lead to stiffness in the shoulder joint and loss of range of motion.
-The health care professional and patient must appreciate that balance and minimize the loss of function while maximizing the rate of healing.
+The health-care professional and patient must appreciate that balance and minimize the loss of function while maximizing the rate of healing.

-Muscle, tendon, and ligament heal themselves naturally by repairing the fibers or filling in the damaged area with scar tissue.
-Full muscle and joint mobility may take time to return and gradual stretching may be required to return the injured area to normal.
+Muscle, tendon, and ligaments heal themselves naturally by repairing the fibers or filling in the damaged area with scar tissue.
+Full muscle and joint mobility may take time to return, and gradual stretching may be required to return the injured area to normal.
 Additionally, depending upon the area of the body that is injured, the damage sustained, and the amount of loss of function, physical therapy may be suggested.
 A variety of treatment modalities may be considered, including ultrasound and massage, to encourage healing and preserve range of motion and function.